BennHenry/UniquenessDLR/README.md

 ## History

 * This project started with an attempt to produce a fully automated proof of uniqueness for the DLR equations of $\mathrm{Sine}_\beta$.
 The goal was to prove that this was possible.
-To avoid contamination from a recent preprint, the first attempt was produced without internet access for the model, allowing it to generate what we think is a very simple proof.
+To avoid contamination from a recent preprint of Theodoros Assiotis, the first attempt was produced without internet access for the model, allowing it to generate what we think is a very simple proof.
 Extensions were then produced for different models under different hypotheses.

 ## Announced results